#CANCERCHANGED CELEBRATES LIFE THROUGH PHOTO STORYTELLING

 About National Cancer Survivors Day

-Cancer remains the leading cause of death in Canada.around the world on the first Sunday in June as a celebration for those who have survived, an inspiration for those recently diagnosed, a gathering of support for families, and an outreach to the community.
+Cancer remains the leading cause of death in Canada.
+National Cancer Survivors Day is held annually in hundreds of communities around the world on the first Sunday in June as a celebration for those who have survived, an inspiration for those recently diagnosed, a gathering of support for families, and an outreach to the community.
 To highlight the complex emotional and medical needs of those living with advanced cancers, cancer patient groups are encouraging others to join in the celebrations of survivorship.

 About Bristol-Myers Squibb Canada Co.